 Every year, donors of Fighting Blindness Canada (FBC) fund research taking place in hospitals and universities across Canada, and around the world.
 This research is the backbone of our community and our…Read More

 Fighting Blindness Canada has contributed over $40 million to support vision research and education at hospitals and universities across Canada.
-If you are interested in applying for one of our grant programs,…Read More
+Please see below for funding opportunities and research policies.
+To keep up…Read More

 Scientific Title: Novel treatments for blindness caused by neurotrophic keratopathy: role of stem cells, innervation, and therapeutics Lead Investigator: Dr. Gregory BorschelInstitution: The Hospital for Sick Children, Research InstituteGranted: $300,000 over 2 years Neurotrophic keratitis is…Read More

 Scientific Title: A platform to identify new drug targets for retinitis pigmentosa Lead Investigator: Dr. Rod BremnerInstitution: Lunenfeld-Tanenbaum Research Institute, Sinai Health SystemGranted: $300,000 over 2 years People living with retinitis pigmentosa experience gradual vision loss…Read More

 Scientific Title: Antisense therapy for the treatment of visual loss in Usher Syndrome Lead Investigator: Dr. Robert KoenekoopInstitution: The Research Institute of the McGill University Health CentreGranted: $226,960 over 5 years, 2019 – 2024 Dr. Robert…Read More

 Scientific Title: Development of a new differential visual acuity test for infants with blindness and vision loss Lead Investigator: Dr. Susan LeatInstitution: University of WaterlooGranted: $171,300 over 2 years Detecting vision loss early is important so…Read More